anngroong/podcasts/content/episode/337-benyamin-poghosyan-pashinyan-repressions-armenia-azerbaijan-talks-armenia-russia-relations.md

 It proved to be a bloody day.
 On that day, the Pashinyan regime proved that they’re willing to use unprecedented force to suppress the protesters.
 Up to a hundred people sought medical attention after the police lobbed dozens of stun grenades at the protesters, many of them protesters.

-    NOTE: It’s important to highlight that the stun grenades that were used are [reported](https://cat-uxo.com/explosive-hazards/grenades/zarya-hand-grenade) to produce noise greater than 170dB, which can instantly cause permanent hearing damage.
-Today, I talked to a participant who was affected by the stun grenade.
-5 days after the incident, he has hearing issues.
+NOTE: It’s important to highlight that the __stun grenades__ that were used are [reported](https://cat-uxo.com/explosive-hazards/grenades/zarya-hand-grenade) to produce noise greater than 170dB, which can instantly cause permanent hearing damage.

 Today (June 17) there was another protest, on the occasion of the hearing in parliament that Bagrat Srbazan had demanded, in order to send a demand to Pashinyan for resignation.
 As promised, Civil Contract deputies boycotted the session triggering quorum failure.